lervag/vimtex/CONTRIBUTING.md

 run with vanilla vim, use `MYVIM="vim -T dumb --not-a-term --noplugin -n"`.
 Either export this in your shell, or prepend to `make`, that is, run `MYVIM="vim -T dumb --not-a-term --noplugin -n" make`.

-## Documentation
-VimTex provides a little high-level [documentation](./DOCUMENTATION.md).
-It's still under development, but it might help you to understand the code better (or at least faster).
-If you have any question about the code, feel free to open a new issue!